plurid/plurid/docs/CONTROL_SURFACE.md

 `PluridShortcutID` = `undo · clearSelection · fitToView · frameSelection · home · navigateLeft · navigateRight · navigateUp · navigateDown · frameActive · selectAll · invertSelection · duplicateSelection · grabMode · grabHold · exitGrabMode · help · toggleFirstPerson · flyForward · flyBack · flyLeft · flyRight · flyUp · flyDown · flySprint · modeRotation · modeTranslation · modeScale · transformNudge · focusPlane · focusParent · refreshPlane · isolatePlane · openClosedPlane · closePlane · focusPreviousRoot · focusNextRoot · cycleRoot · focusRootIndex`.

+### The command palette (⌘/Ctrl+K)

+One list over the space: every command that applies right now (the shortcut table through the same `when` gate and the same `keymap` / `disabled` the keys use), the space's bookmarks and the configured presets, and every shown plane.
+Typing filters it, the arrows walk it, Enter runs the row, Escape closes it.
+A row runs the SAME code its key press runs — `runShortcut(id, { dispatch, state, pubsub })`, exported from `@plurid/plurid-react` — so a command never has a second implementation; the two commands whose key IS the argument (the arrow nudge, Alt+digit) are not rows.

+`elements.palette.show: false` (flat `palette`) drops the engine's palette but keeps the shortcut, so a host's own list can read `ui.paletteVisible` and open on the same key; `renderPalette` replaces it with that list; `chrome: 'none'` renders neither.
+The rows are read when the palette opens (a list that moves while it is read is unusable).

 The full table, generated from the data: [`SHORTCUTS.md`](./SHORTCUTS.md).
 The bindings are ONE data table (`PLURID_SHORTCUTS` in plurid-data): the keyboard dispatcher, the `?` help overlay and the toolbar's shortcuts drawer are all generated from it with your `keymap`/`disabled` applied, so they cannot drift.
 Hold-keys (Space = grab, the fly keys) are part of the same system.
 Typing into any field, editor or ARIA textbox never triggers a shortcut or a gesture.

 ### Snapping and resizing (`space.snap`, `elements.plane.resizable`)